-So with the Pro for under £400, you get the best adjustable bench in flat (no gap), and the right height, the most versatile bench on the market 11 angles in incline and decline, a rock-solid build and a bench that takes useful attachment such as the Crunch Situp, and Dip Bar Handles.
+So with the Pro for under £400, you get the best adjustable bench in flat (no gap), and the right height, the most versatile bench on the market with 11 angles in incline and decline, a rock-solid build, and a bench that takes useful attachment such as the Crunch Situp, and Dip Bar Handles.

 The Ironmaster Pro is an excellent all-round weight bench, which includes a lifetime warranty to boot.
 There’s even a 12″ back pad available to buy if your a larger guy, and you find the 10″ to narrow to support your lats.